The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: The Kervaire--Milnor invariant

-\begin{remark} Our normalisation of $\mu(x)$ at $1\in \pi$ implies that $\lambda_M(x,x)=\mu(x)+\ol{\mu(x)}$, which can be useful for a relation to quadratic $L$-theory.
-It works the Euler number $e(\nu\Sigma)$ is even for every $\Sigma$, or equivalently if $w_2(\widetilde M)=0$.
-Using cusp homotopies it is always possible to change $\Sigma$ so that the self-intersection number of $\Sigma$ at $1$ is trivial, even if the universal covering of $M$ is not spin.
-This gives an element $\mu'(x)\in \Z\pi/{g\sim g^{-1}}$ which again only depends on the homotopy class of $x$.
+On the other hand, using cusp homotopies it is always possible to change $S$ so that the self-intersection number of $S$ at $1$ is trivial, even if the universal cover of $M$ is not spin.
+This gives an element $\mu'(x)\in \Z\pi/\{g\sim g^{-1}\}$ which again only depends on the homotopy class of $x$.
 Using this convention, $\mu'(x)$ is an obstruction to representing $x$ by an embedded sphere.
 In the setting of this paper, our 4-manifolds are spin and we usually assume that $\lambda_{M}(x,x)=0$.
 In that case, the two conventions agree and $\mu(x)=\mu'(x)=0$. \end{remark}

-The following lemma is rather useful, in that it tells us that it is enough to consider the equivariant intersection pairing in order to find spheres with vanishing self-intersection number.
+The following lemma is rather useful, since that it tells us that it is enough to consider the equivariant intersection pairing in order to find spheres with vanishing self-intersection number.

 \begin{lemma} For a closed, oriented, spin 4-manifold $M$, if $\lambda_M(x,x)=0$ for $x\in \pi_2(M)$, then $\mu(x)=0$. \end{lemma}

 \begin{proof} Using a representative as in \cref{defn:mu}, we can assume that $0= \lambda_M(x,x) = \mu(x) + \ol{\mu(x)}$.
 Suppose that $\sum_g n_g g \in \Z\pi$ is a lift of $\mu(x)$.
 Then $\mu(x) + \ol{\mu(x)}=0$ implies that $n_g + n_{g^{-1}} = 0$ for every $g \in \pi$.
 If $g= g^{-1}$ then we immediately see $n_g=0$.
 For the remaining group elements, in the value group of $\mu$ we have $g \sim g^{-1}$, so $n_g g +n_{g^{-1}} g^{-1} = (n_g + n_{g^{-1}})g = 0\cdot g =0$.
 Sum over a set of representatives for the subsets $\{g,g^{-1}\}$ with $g \neq g^{-1}$, to obtain $\mu(x)=0$. \end{proof}